TiancanXia/MP-Diffusion-CM/README.md

 ## Citation

-This code builds on Diffusion Posterior Sampling.
 If it is useful in your research, please cite:

 ```bibtex
 @software{xia_mp_diffusion_cm,